What is a Divestiture?

 - Share buybacks may be a better use of capital (if the price is right)

-To learn more, read Fortune’s article on the sale of the business and restructuring.
+To learn more, read Fortune’s article on the sale of the business and subsequent restructuring of the remaining operations.

 Corporate development and investment banking